 Construction of the project would generate increased noise levels, dust and other air pollutants, visual changes, and traffic that could indirectly affect land uses within the RSA.
 Construction activities would require temporary roadway closures or modifications, lane closures, and underground utility work, resulting in temporary changes in vehicle circulation and increased travel times.
 Electrical network upgrades could require short-term lane closures that could temporarily disrupt access for adjacent landowners.
 The precasting yards for all project alternatives would support such activities as steel fabrication and concrete batching.
 The precasting yards would be located away from sensitive uses in areas of vacant or industrial land.
 These construction conditions would affect residents, businesses, and sensitive uses such as schools within 0.5 mile of the project footprint in the cities and communities along the project extent.
-The amount of construction with the design variants would be essentially the same as the alternatives without the DDV and TDV.
-Project features will minimize impacts by providing continuous property access, maintaining traffic flow, minimizing fugitive dust emissions, minimizing impacts from noise and vibration, and restoring construction staging areas to their original condition after construction.
-All impacts associated with traffic, air quality, noise, and visual quality are discussed in detail in Sections 3.2, 3.3, 3.4, and 3.16 of this Final EIR/EIS.
-The project incorporates features identified in each of these Final EIR/EIS sections that will take place prior to and during construction to avoid or minimize project construction impacts on these resources.
+All impacts associated with traffic, air quality, noise, and visual quality are discussed in detail in Sections 3.2, 3.3, 3.4, and 3.16 of this Draft EIR/EIS.
+The project incorporates features identified in each of these Draft EIR/EIS sections that would take place prior to and during construction to avoid or minimize project construction impacts on these resources.